Federer outclasses Djokovic to reach semi-finals

 After both men had been beaten by Dominic Thiem earlier in the group, their eagerly-anticipated duel was a straight shoot-out to join the Austrian in the semi-finals.

-Defeat for Djokovic means Rafael Nadal will end the year as world number one for the fifth time.
+Djokovic's first defeat by Federer for four years means Rafael Nadal will end the year as world number one for the fifth time even if the Spaniard fails to reach the semi-finals.

-Djokovic served two double faults in the third game of the match and Federer pounced to break.
+Something had to give.
+From the moment Djokovic double-faulted twice in the third game to invite an early break for Federer, his hopes of extending his proud record looked forlorn.

+Federer was seeing the ball like a melon, timing his groundstrokes to perfection while his serve was unplayable.

-With Federer dropping only three points on serve in the opening set and serving eight aces, Djokovic was not given a sniff of an opportunity.
+He dropped only three points on serve in the opening set and Djokovic's only chance was that Federer would cool off.

-Federer faced only one break point in the match, in the fourth game of the second set, and saved it with a volley after battering a forehand deep into the corner.
+Djokovic dug deep to fend off break points in the opening game of the second set, then had his one and only break point in the fourth game but Federer whipped a huge forehand into the corner before pouncing on a volley.

-He broke in the next game to lead 3-2 and again in the final game to win to deafening roars.
+Federer was relentless and surged 0-40 ahead in the next game.
+Djokovic saved one break point with a backhand pass but hit a forehand long on the next.

 (Reporting by Martyn Herman, editing by Pritha Sarkar)